Laputa-Labs/AAW-Language-Mod/README.md

 ## License

 The AAW Language Mod by Laputa Labs is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/
+To view a copy of this license, please visit http://creativecommons.org/licenses/by-nc-sa/4.0/

 ![cc-by-nc-sa](images/by-nc-sa.eu.svg)